muldis/Muldis_Data_Engine_Reference_DotNet/README.md

 however the author is using .Net Core canonically because it is a decent modern cross-platform foundation.
 Patches to support the others welcome!

+It appears that .Net Framework 4.0 would be the practical minimum dependency as that version is what introduced the BigInteger type we use.

 ## Installation of Dependencies Under Microsoft Windows

 To build and run Muldis.D.Ref\_Eng on a Microsoft Windows OS, the following